AILA Doc. No. 15071005 | Dated January 17, 2019

 Have news you want to share with the AILA community?
 It might be a professional announcement, notice of a move, an award you’ve won, or something a bit more personal, such as news of a wedding or a new addition to your family.
 Send a 500- to 700-character blurb to Rachel Pulda, Online Editorial Manager, at email@example.com and we’ll add it to our What's Happening page.
 Submissions may be edited at our discretion.

-As the immigration practice team leader at Lippes Mathias, Ms. Martin has more than 20 years of experience in immigration law assisting clients from around the world in various matters including work permits, employment-based immigration, port-of-entry issues, visa issuance, family-based immigration, immigrant and nonimmigrant waivers, and assessment of U.S. citizenship.
+As co-leader of the immigration practice group at Lippes Mathias, Ms. Martin has more than 20 years of experience in immigration law assisting clients from around the world in various matters including work permits, employment-based immigration, port-of-entry issues, visa issuance, family-based immigration, immigrant and nonimmigrant waivers, and assessment of U.S. citizenship.

 Cite as AILA Doc.
 No. 15071005.